 Please contact the Office of Academic Resources if you have a name that is difficult or distinctive.
 The Vice president wants to pronounce your name correctly, so please call OAR (x5051) to tell us the correct pronunciation.
 If you do not contact OAR, we will assume you are willing to trust us to figure it out.

-To prepare for the processional for the Commencement ceremony, graduates will meet at 1:45 p.m. in Cordier Auditorium with student marshals, Professor Jeff Beer and Dr. Heather Schilling.
+To prepare for the processional for the Commencement ceremony, graduates will meet at 1:45 p.m. in the PERC Auxiliary gym with student marshals, Professor Jeff Beer and Dr. Heather Schilling.
 To facilitate the lining-up process, seats in Cordier will be labeled with graduates names alphabetically by degree earned.
-If it is raining, meet in the PERC Auxiliary gym.

-Graduates will march from Cordier Auditorium to the PERC in the order listed below:
+Graduates will march in the PERC in the order listed below:

 1. Bachelor of Arts candidates, alphabetically.